 - A. Incorrect.
 The child tax credit is greater than this suggested amount per child of any age. - B. CORRECT.
-The child tax credit may reduce your tax by as much as \$3,000 for each qualifying child age 6 to 17.
-This amount is higher for children under 6 years old. - C. Incorrect.
-The maximum child tax credit is less than this amount for children over 5 years old. - D. Incorrect.
-The maximum child tax credit is less than this amount per child of any age.
+The child tax credit may reduce your tax by as much as \$2,000 for each qualifying child. - C. Incorrect.
+The maximum child tax credit is less than this amount, but multiple qualifying children will increase the total amount of the credit to the taxpayer. - D. Incorrect.
+The maximum child tax credit is less than this amount per child.